qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 flags](#module-flags-metadata) in the program IR.

 A return statement is necessarily always the last statement in a block.
-For each block that contains returns a zero exit code in the entry point function, that same block must also contain the necessary calls to [output recording functions](#output-recording) to ensure the correct program output is recorded.
+For each block that returns a zero exit code in the entry point function, that same block must also contain the necessary calls to [output recording functions](#output-recording) to ensure the correct program output is recorded.
 If the block returns a non-zero exit code, calls to these functions may be